 The State of Wisconsin encourages public and private action that will facilitate the inclusion of bicycle-oriented and pedestrian-oriented design in residential developments and mixed-use developments that include residential elements.
-The geographic scope of the Division of Housing planning authority is limited to CDBG non-entitlement areas and all CDBG planning grants are targeted to meet a CDBG National Objective in accordance with HUD program regulations.
+The geographic scope of the Division of Energy, Housing and Community Resources planning authority is limited to CDBG non-entitlement areas and all CDBG planning grants are targeted to meet a CDBG National Objective in accordance with HUD program regulations.
 The review and approval of local units of government comprehensive plans are performed by the Division of Intergovernmental Relations.
+In addition, the Wisconsin Housing and Economic Development Authority, Wisconsin's designated administrator of HTF funds, will make awards to eligible recipients to construct and rehabilitate housing for extremely low-income families.

-SP-30 INFLUENCE OF MARKET CONDITIONS - 91.315(B)
+SP-30 Influence of Market Conditions - 91.315(b)